withastro/docs/src/pages/en/guides/markdown-content.md

 ### Remote Markdown

 :::caution[Deprecated]
-The `<Markdown />` component does not work in SSR and may be removed before v1.0.
-It should be avoided if possible.
-To use Markdown in your templates, use a separate `.md` file and then `import` it into your template as a component.
-Read this [RFC Discussion](https://github.com/withastro/rfcs/discussions/179) to learn more.
+The `<Markdown />` component does not work in SSR and will be moved to its own package before v1.0.
+Consider [importing Markdown content](/en/guides/markdown-content/#importing-markdown) instead.
 :::

 If you have Markdown in a remote source, you may pass it directly to the Markdown component through the `content` attribute.